Prithviraj6/CineReserve/README.md

 ---

 <p align="center">
-  Made with ❤️ by the CineReserve Team
+  Crafted with passion by the <strong>CineReserve Team</strong> for the Hackathon Evaluation.
 </p>